awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-classiclink.md

 ### Modifying the VPC Peering Connection for VPC A<a name="peering-configurations-modify-vpc-a"></a>

 To enable communication from the EC2\-Classic instance to VPC B, the AWS account owner of VPC A must modify the VPC peering connection options to enable the local ClassicLink connection to send traffic to instances in the peer VPC\.
-You can modify the VPC peering connection using the Amazon VPC console or the AWS CLI\.

 **To modify the VPC peering connection using the console**